mesonbuild/meson/docs/markdown/Cross-compilation.md

  - The user local location
  - The system wide locations in order

-Linux and BSD distributions are encouraged to ship cross files either with their cross compiler toolchain packages or as a standalone package, and put them in one of the system paths referenced above.
+Distributions are encouraged to ship cross files either with their cross compiler toolchain packages or as a standalone package, and put them in one of the system paths referenced above.